Agonist vs Antagonist Drugs for Addiction Treatment

 Methadone is probably the most well-known agonist drug example and it is used for people addicted to prescription opioid painkillers, as well as heroin, and fentanyl.

-Methadone stimulates opioid receptors in the brain, but it is not as intense as other opiate drugs, with the goal of minimizing cravings and withdrawal symptoms.
+Because it is an agonist drug, Methadone stimulates opioid receptors in the brain, but it is not as intense as other opiate drugs, with the goal of minimizing cravings and withdrawal symptoms.

 Methadone is usually administered only in a specialized methadone clinic.